 - Assisting in the development of training materials, policy and law reform related work;

 - Participating in MOSAIC and Justice Connect meetings.

 5. Self Representation Service

-The Self Representation Service is a new service established to provide unrepresented litigants in the Federal Court and Federal Circuit Court with discrete legal advice and assistance.
+The Self Representation Service is a service established to provide unrepresented litigants in the Federal Court and Federal Circuit Court with discrete legal advice and assistance.
 The Self Representation Service empowers individuals experiencing disadvantage to pursue and enforce their rights and duties at court.
 PLT students will have the opportunity to: